 Based upon competent, substantial, and material evidence in the record, the Commission concludes that Etowah is providing safe and reliable service to its customers.

-This finding is based on the direct testimony of Public Staff witness Franklin.
+The evidence for this finding of fact is found in the direct testimony and rebuttal testimony of Red Bird witness Cox and the testimony of Public Staff witness Franklin.